SAIRAJSHIRKE01/sairaj-ppslab-sem1/README.md

 # sairaj-ppslab-sem1
-this is for C programming
+this is for C programming code